mukobi/Unsupervised-Concept-Based-Explanations-For-Sentiment-Analysis/README.md

 # Unsupervised-Concept-Based-Explanations-For-Sentiment-Analysis
-Learning Unsupervised Concept-Based Explanations for Sentiment Analysis.
-CS 224U final project.
+Learning Unsupervised Concept-Based Explanations for Sentiment Analysis - Stanford CS 224U final project.

+We build baseline and abstraction-aggregation network (AAN) versions of transformer classifiers and fine-tune them for sentiment classification.
+We compare their qualitative classification performance and find introducing the penalties on the interpretable AAN models does not meaningfully impact performance.
+Despite this, the AAN models are able to produce useful concept-based explanations for their classifications, and we can use this to transparently discover errors and biases in the model (?).

 ## 1. Setup